-We are independent of the Bank in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) and the ethical requirements of the Law on auditing in the Republic of Serbia that are relevant to our audit of the financial statements in the Republic of Serbia.
+We are independent of the Bank in accordance with the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA Code) and the ethical requirements of the Law on auditing in the Republic of Serbia that are relevant to our audit of the financial statements in the Republic of Serbia.
 We have fulfilled our other ethical responsibilities in accordance with the IESBA Code and the ethical requirements of the Law on auditing in the Republic of Serbia.

-PricewaterhouseCoopers d.o.o., Omladinskih brigada 88a, 11070 Belgrade, Republic of Serbia T: +381 11 3302 100, F:+381 11 3302 101, www.pwc.rs
+PricewaterhouseCoopers d.o.o., Omladinskih brigada 88a, 11070 Belgrade, Republic of Serbia T: $+381\,11\,3302\,100$, F: $+381\,11\,3302\,101$, www.pwc.rs

-This version of our report/ the accompanying documents is a translation from the original, which was prepared in Serbian.
+This version of our report/the accompanying documents is a translation from the original, which was prepared in Serbian.
 All possible care has been taken to ensure that the translation is an accurate representation of the original.
 However, in all matters of interpretation of information, views or opinions, the original language version of our report takes precedence over this translation.

-Other information
+Other information including the Annual Report